microsoft/mu_feature_mm_supv/SeaPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

   SeaPkg/MmiEntrySea/MmiEntrySea.inf
 ```

-Note that the supervisor needs to be built and pass through the gen_aux to output the `MmArtifacts.dsc.inc`,
+Note that the supervisor needs to be built and passed through the `gen_aux` tool to output the `MmArtifacts.dsc.inc`
-which is a the binary representation of the validation rules and the hash of the MM supervisor and the MMI entry
+file, which is a the binary representation of the validation rules and the hash of the MM supervisor and the MMI entry
 code.
 The `MmArtifacts.dsc.inc` file is generated by the `GenSeaArtifacts.py` tool.

 These values are then used to build the SEA core for final integration.